What is an apprenticeship?

 The terms ‘apprenticeship’ and ‘internship’ are sometimes mistakenly used.
 To ensure you’re applying for the right positions, it’s important to understand the differences between these opportunities.

-- formal employment programmes and as such you’ll sign a contract with your employer
+- formal learning programmes and as such, you and your employer will sign contracts.

 - more suited to those with a clear idea of what sector they’d like to work in and what career path they’d like to follow

-- a way for apprentices to gain formal qualifications such as NVQs, foundation degrees and technical certificates
+- a way to gain formal qualifications such as NVQs, foundation degrees and technical certificates

 - informal arrangements as more often than not no employment contracts are signed

 - short-term, limited periods lasting between one week and 12 months

 - geared towards providing an insight to those who may be unsure of what career direction to take

 - work-based learning opportunities, which focus more on supplying interns with transferrable skills and experience for their CV rather than job-specific skills or formal qualifications